tartansandal/tartansandal.github.io/_drafts/github-pages-on-fedora.md

 ## Learning about Jekyll

-GitHub pages uses Jekyll as its preferred static site generator and has extensive set up and usage [documentation][GitHub Pages with Jekyll].
+GitHub pages uses Jekyll as its static site generator and has extensive set up and usage [documentation][GitHub Pages with Jekyll].
 After scanning that, I decided on running through the official [Jekyll Docs], in order to get a better handle on its requirements and capabilities.
-This all seemed quite reasonable.

 One key point, somewhat obscured by the above guides, was that pushing any new content to the `master` branch of my repository would trigger that content